California pear sawfly (Pristiphora abbreviata)

 Pear slug (Caliroa cerasi)

-Pest description and damage Pear slug is a European insect now found in most areas of the U.S. It attacks both pear and cherry and also is found on rosaceous hosts.
-The adult is a glossy black wasp-like fly, about 0.2 inches long.
+Pest description and damage Pear slug is a European insect now found in most areas of the U.S. It attacks both pear and cherry and is found on rosaceous hosts.
+The adult is a glossy black wasp-like fly, about 0.2 inches in length.
 The larva initially resembles a small tadpole due to the olive-green slime that covers the body, and the head being wider than the rest of the body.
-Mature larvae are 0.38 inch long and orange-yellow.
+Mature larvae are 0.38 inch in length and orange-yellow.
 Larvae feed on the upper surface of leaves, skeletonizing them.
 Heavy feeding causes leaf drop, with reduction in vigor and yield, particularly on young trees.
-California pear sawfly has been found occasionally defoliating pear trees.
-Larvae eat round holes in leaves; with extensive feeding, only the midrib will remain.
+California pear sawfly is found occasionally defoliating pear trees.
+Larvae eat round holes in leaves.
+After extensive feeding, only the midrib remains.
 The larvae are bright green, closely matching the leaf color; they rest along edges of the damaged area.
 This pest can severely defoliate ornamental pears.

 For biology, life history, monitoring and management